 While there are plenty of ways a Ukrainian would prepare green borscht, this version is actually Alona’s recipe.
 We’ve been spending the past two weeks in her hometown and her family have been kind enough to teach me all sorts of traditional recipes.
 Some of my favorites are her grandmother’s liver cake and her mom’s Ukrainian cherry cheesecake.

-How To Make Green Borscht
+How To Cook Green Borscht

 The first step in making green borscht is to create the base.
 While it may not look that appetizing it’s necessary for a rich flavor.
 In a pot add water and pork ribs, some salt and pepper, and a couple bay leaves, and bring it up to a boil.
 Reduce to a low simmer and let cook for about an hour.